vagabondlab/phycorr/README.md

 # PHYCORR Pipeline
 ![30a7e522-9009-4c94-8dcf-16cb64a22b44](https://github.com/user-attachments/assets/88127746-17b1-4c21-882a-1a8d9088904a)

 PHYCORR (Physiological Correction) contains a Matlab-based pipeline for performing R-DECO and RetroICOR analysis on physiological data.
-The pipeline consists of preprocessing steps to extract cardiac and respiratory signals using R-DECO, followed by the RetroICOR processing itself.
+The pipeline consists of preprocessing steps to extract cardiac and respiratory signals using R-DECO, followed by the RetroICOR processing.

-* The foundational code and functions used in this pipeline were generously provided by the Slocco Laboratory at Spaulding Rehabilitation Hospital. https://www.martinos.org/investigator/roberta-sclocco/
+* The foundational code and main functions used in this pipeline were generously provided by the Slocco Laboratory at Spaulding Rehabilitation Hospital. https://www.martinos.org/investigator/roberta-sclocco/

 ## Workflow